GKM1996/learn-git/README.md

-# hi we are learning git  12345 gkm code
+# hi we are learning git